The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: Application: -invariants

 \begin{prop} Let $M$ be a compact spin manifold with boundary $N$ and product structure near the boundary.
 Let $\tilde M$ be a Galois covering of $M$ with deck transformation group $\Gamma$.
 Assume that the metric on $M$ and its restriction to $N$ are of positive scalar curvature.
 Then $\rho^{max}_c(\dirac_N)=0$. \end{prop}

-By using the Atiyah-Patodi-Singer index theorem and the product formula for $\eta$-forms of the previous sections instead of the corresponding higher versions of Leichtnam--Piazza, the proof of \cite[Prop.
+By using the Atiyah--Patodi--Singer index theorem and the product formula for $\eta$-forms of the previous sections instead of the corresponding higher versions of Leichtnam--Piazza, the proof of \cite[Prop.
 13.9]{ps} works also in the present setting, yielding:

 \begin{prop} Let $\Gamma$ be torsion-free.
 Assume that the assembly map $\mu:K_*(B\Gamma) \to K_*(C^*\Gamma)$ is an isomorphism.
 Then $\rho^{max}_c(\dirac_N)=0$. \end{prop}